dshubham25/Chrome-Extensions/README.md

 - works with forms on the actual page
 - this extension does not work with forms embedded in frames

-### more code extensions will be added on my own once I get the hang of how to do chroe extensions
+### more code extensions will be added on my own once I get the hang of how to do chrome extensions